ory/docs/docs/kratos/quickstart.md

 In the future, this guide will support more use cases such as:

-- Activate account after sign up and before log in
 - Use GitHub to login in and sign up
 - Use PostgreSQL / MySQL instead of SQLite